Nachtfeuer/comfortable-data/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Describe the feature you would like to have:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description.
+As a user/developer I would like to have [...]

-**Describe the solution you'd like**
+**Describe the solution on how you see that it could be implemented:**
-A clear and concise description of what you want to happen.
+A clear and concise description (also: eventually a link of a library that might help).

-**Describe alternatives you've considered**
+**Describe problems you are aware of and propose solutions if you know them:**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the problems (and eventually the solutions if you know them).

-**Additional context**
-Add any other context or screenshots about the feature request here.